SIMBAChain/SimbaTS/README.md

 ## Integrating with Polyglot
 /// UNDER CONSTRUCTION ///
+Polyglot is currently under construction, but will substantially streamline the process of interacting with your deployed smart contracts once fully implemented.

 ### Testing
 This section pertains to testing, if you have clonded SimbaTS.
 To run tests for SimbaTS, you'll want to have your SIMBA environment variables set in .simbachain.env at the top level of the /tests/ directory.
 So something like: